-Place the expander flat and correctly-oriented with the drain manifold in the inferior location of the pocket.
-For those devices with a remote drain port, place the drain port flat and correctly-oriented in a separate subcutaneous pocket ensuring its palpability.
-Ensure that the drain port connector tube lies flat and securely connects the drain site to the expander through a subcutaneous tunnel.
-The magnetic port(s) must be situated anteriorly, adjacent to the skin surface.
-Attempting to inject into, or drain fluids from, the injection/drain ports from the bottom of the device will result in device failure.
+Place the expander flat and correctly-oriented in the pocket.
+The magnetic injection port must be situated anteriorly, adjacent to the skin surface.
+Attempting to inject into the injection port from the bottom of the device will result in device failure.